mergeability/mergeable/docs/configuration.rst

           - do: {{action}}

 .. note::
-    There are some default actions that'll be automatically applied based on the events specified
+    There are some default actions that'll be automatically applied based on the events specified.

 Filters
 ------------